tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 and does not bind platforms to any API, or suggest any such API.

-Many socket APIs continue to reference the "ToS (Type of Service) byte", including the IP_TOS label, even though {{?RFC2474}} obsoleted that 25 years ago.
-That 8-bit field now contains a 6-bit Differentiated Services Code Point (DSCP), in addition to the 2-bit ECN field.
+Many socket APIs continue to reference the "ToS (Type of Service) byte", including the IP_TOS label, even though {{?RFC2474}} obsoleted that in 1998.
+That 8-bit field now contains a 6-bit Differentiated Services Code Point (DSCP) and the 2-bit ECN field.

 This document focuses on the APIs for the C and C++ languages.
 Other languages are likely to have different syntax and capabilities.